Please use the menu on the right to access the various pages of our Handbook.

 Welcome to the Comparative Literature Program!
 We hope that your time with us will be happy and productive and that it will prepare you for the career you desire.
 This handbook should serve as an on-going reference source during your time in our graduate program.

-Our Program Chair and Faculty co-Graduate Advisor is Professor Catherine Nesci
+Our Program Chair and Faculty co-Graduate Advisor for fall 2018 and winter 2019 is Professor Catherine Nesci

 Our Student Services Manager is Carol Flores